Demi Rose Gets Her Lips Tattooed

 Demi Rose just got her lips “permanently tattooed,” and she documented the process with her 12.7 million followers on her Instagram story.

 The British model first took a selfie video to reveal that she was going to get both her lips and her eyebrows inked, a beauty routine that she explained she’s done before.
-In the clip, Demi Rose wore a bright crimson lip color, but assured fans she was going for a more natural look for the permanent tattoo.
+In the clip, Demi Rose wore a bright crimson lip color but assured fans she was going for a more natural look for the permanent tattoo.

 “Hi guys, so I’m here today, having my lips permanently tattooed.
 And no, this is not the color they are going to stay,” the brunette bombshell said, showing off the bold red lip.
 “This is temporary pencil.”